knewplay/course-vex-vrc-in-c/outline.md

 * PROS is widely used and supported, and has good integration with VS Code.
 * We explore PROS in more detail in the coming sessions.

+Slide 3: Getting Started with PROS

+* To get started, we will install the PROS plugin in VS Code and set up our development environment.

 #### Discussion

 * What do you think the benefits of libraries are?